RodrigoMunozLara/rodrigomunozlara.github.io/_talks/2024_Santiago.md

 location: "Santiago, Chile"
 ---

+In this poster, I evaluated the performance of SCHC confirmation modes in Direct-to-Satellite IoT (DtS-IoT) using LoRaWAN.
+Through numerical modeling, we compared No-ACK, ACK-on-Error, and Compound ACK under various packet error rates.
+Results show that Compound ACK consistently offers the lowest transmission time and latency.
+The study also considers satellite visibility (Swarm constellation) and compares LoRa and LR-FHSS modulations, highlighting LoRa Data Rate 5 as the most efficient.
+This work supports the use of SCHC for IP-based communication in satellite LPWANs without terrestrial gateways.

 [See my presentation](https://youtu.be/mlII3NdBLRU?si=3ZyhuRfNTfTWmaBT)

-At the 2024 academic symposium, I presented a poster titled “SCHC Over DtS-IoT: Performance of SCHC Confirmation Modes in Satellite IoT”, which investigates the efficiency of different confirmation mechanisms defined by the SCHC standard in a Direct-to-Satellite Internet of Things (DtS-IoT) context.

-The study uses numerical modeling to evaluate transmission time and latency over LoRaWAN AU915-928, under varying packet error rates (PER).
-Three SCHC confirmation modes were compared: No-ACK, ACK-on-Error, and Compound ACK.
-Results show that SCHC Compound ACK consistently achieved the lowest transmission time and latency, regardless of PER or data rate.
-The evaluation also incorporates satellite pass and revisit times from the Swarm constellation to provide realistic latency estimates.

-Additionally, the study compares LoRa and LR-FHSS modulation schemes, highlighting that LoRa with Data Rate 5 offers the best trade-off between performance and efficiency.

-This work contributes to validating the use of SCHC in satellite-based LPWAN scenarios, supporting IP-based communications in constrained IoT networks without relying on terrestrial gateways.